|

 to say it’s Friday

 to be Friday.
-It’s all honest
+It’s

 and arbitrary but for the pure